MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 1. INGESTED from Data Factory
 Table Names ING_* for SAP&BW / INX_*  for Excel

->Original tables from data lake.
-Should never be changed to avoid having to run INGEST Pipeline again
+>Original tables from the data lake. procedures should never change the data to avoid having to run the INGEST Pipeline again

 2. CLEANED  with ETL functions
 Table Names CLN_*